 Hawkeye shot a glance at Johnson.
 He looked bored with all the talk about Korea.
 Good.
 "They're like people everywhere.
 Doing well or not.
 Living their lives or letting their lives run ragged over them."

-"I forget you can be a philosopher when you're not being an ass."
+"I forgot you can be a philosopher when you're not being an ass."

 "That's ass extraordinaire, if you please."
-Hawkeye smiled, heard Margaret chuckle.
+Hawkeye smile as Margaret chuckled.
 "How about you, Johnson?
 What's the worst place you've ever been?"